PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `_post_sinet_batchmatmul_reshape_se_stats`, respectively.
 Both precede the same adj-flags owner.
 The retained values have no guard or consumer and add no graph traversal.

+The following BatchMatMul transpose-input-to-adj-flags owner returns the fixed one-counter `optimized_batchmatmul_transpose_input_to_adj_flags` dictionary.
+Each count follows the complete input rewrite or singleton-preserving RESHAPE conversion plus the corresponding `adjX`/`adjY` toggle.
+Unused tensors are pruned only after a positive rewrite, so the counter is complete owner mutation evidence.

+Two raw direct occurrences follow the captured terminal and post-SiNet reshape/SE results and precede QKV attention clusters.
+A strict contract fixes future `_terminal_batchmatmul_adj_flags_stats` and `_post_sinet_batchmatmul_adj_flags_stats` targets, both predecessors, both QKV successors, exact arguments, and the terminal option guard.
+This unit retains the dictionaries without adding a consumer, guard, or graph work.